-Abbreviated WORK-FACTOR, AWF, has as its time unit the Abbreviated Unit, AU, measured in 0,001 minute, so 1000 AU = 1 minute, while the Abbreviated Elements will be rounded to a multiple of 5 AU.
+Abbreviated WORK-FACTOR, AWF, has as its time unit the Abbreviated Unit, AU, measured in 0,005 minute, so 200 AU = 1 minute, while the Abbreviated Elements will be vaqlued in time in units of 1 AU, rpossibly normally rounded.
 Finished and published in 1951.

 AWF has 8 elements and the AWF time table has in total 32 time classes.